valegiunchiglia/DS_sessions/README.md

 # Important

 Please, take a minute to fill in this [form](https://forms.gle/unt2MsBZr9SP2oTu9) and evaluate the DS helper team.
 This is the only way I can improve it!!

+If you cannot access the lecture recordings, just send me an email!
 # Update on Lectures
 Hi Everyone!!